Why Do You Work in Sales?

 And of course, no good story is complete without a good ending.

-I traveled with Arcam in late 2016 to Chattanooga, Tennessee.
+I traveled in late 2016 to Chattanooga, Tennessee.
 By then, my days of working in sales for Honeywell were long over.
 As I pulled up to the rental car return location just off the airport, I saw what looked like a BAe-146 aircraft on the tarmac.
 A BAe-146 aircraft with a painted red tail.

 As I walked closer, I realized it was a Neptune plane.